ch3thiya/Adidas-Sales-Analysis/README.md

 ### Regional Powerhouse
 The West Region dominates the portfolio, contributing 30% ($36M) of total revenue, largely driven by the high performance of "West Gear."

-### Seasonal Velocity
+### The 2021 Recovery
-Sales analysis shows significant peaks in July and December, highlighting critical windows for inventory optimization.
+2020 was a stagnant year with almost no year end peak.
+However, 2021 saw a massive volume surge, establishing new seasonal peaks in July and December.

 ---